zephyraft/mermaid-previewer/README.md

 # Mermaid Previewer

+##github has started to support mermaid on 2022-02-14 [link](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)

 A chrome extension for previewing and exporting mermaid in github/bitbucket.

 Set the code block language to mermaid in markdown: